hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 After that, we can run the test case again and it will pass.

+> Note: If you are using Windows, your test output will be different from the output above.
+This is because on Windows the executable file extension is `.exe`.
+So the output will be `trycmd-example.exe` instead of `trycmd-example`.
+So you can set it to`trycmd-example[EXE]` in `tests/cmd/help.toml` to make it work on all platforms.

 ### Add a Markdown test case

 Usually, we use this feature to test the `README.md` or other example files.